Welcome To Your Client Resources Center

 Obstacles to cure!

-Removing obstacles which debilitate our bodies ability to regenerate and heal is a necessary step in revitalizing our health.
+Removing obstacles which debilitate our bodies ability to regenerate and heal is necessary in revitalizing our health.
+If a practitioner misses this step with his client it is likely the condition will return.

-Choosing foods which supply nutrition and promote our bodies to expel toxins is our second dietary step.
+Choosing foods which supply nutrition and promote our bodies to heal themselves is very effective and necessary.
+The environment externally and internally greatly influences our health.

-The first important premise of the following dietary suggestions is to avoid processed, adulterated foods, stimulants, and synthetic chemicals (obstacles to cure).
+The basic premise for making a healthy change in our dietary lifestyle is to avoid processed, adulterated foods, stimulants, and synthetic chemicals (obstacles to cure).
 The second is to choose foods which stimulate and support a healthy lifestyle.
+Healthy foods are always judged by the individuals response and never a generalized study about what is healthy or not in our population.

 The following is a general list of food choices which over the years have been shown to be effective in attaining a healthy response for most individuals.

 (If you have visited with Ron, please pay attention to the items he has asked you to let go of first and foremost.
-They have the highest probability of directly interfering with you improving your health.)
+Ron has a very strong and specific method for discovering your exact lifestyle issues that detract from your health and lead to ill health.
+These items or practices have the highest probability of directly interfering with you improving your health or staying well.
+This is an education specifically about you and not from generalized population studies which is where most nutritional information is currently being sourced.)

 Eating Healthy To Stimulate Yourself To Heal: